-The 10 Most Impactful LGBTQ Characters On Television Right Now
+10 Most Impactful LGBTQ Characters On TV Right Now

 Same-sex relationships used to be out of the norm — and something rarely talked about, let alone seen on televisions screens across the country.

 Now, representation in the form of gay, lesbian, bisexual and transgender characters (among so many others) are regulars on TV, filling out roles contribute to deep and compelling storylines.

 Granted, it took a lot to get to this point, but boy, am I glad we're here.

 Below, you'll find 10 of the most impactful LGBTQ characters to stream across airwaves in 2017, all for very different reasons.

 Go ahead and get a little gay today.

 It's hard not to fall in love with "White Josh."